 How to make Word documents accessible

-You must do manual and automatic checks to make sure your document is accessible.
+You must do both manual and automated checks to make sure your document is accessible.

 On this page